-To: Production manager From: Management accountant Subject: Variance report for July
+To: Production Manager From: Management Accountant Subject: Variance report for July

 During the month of July there were 8,000 units manufactured, as compared with 10,000 expected when the budget was set.
-Allowing flexibility for the lower level of output, there was nevertheless an adverse variance of \pounds 5,020 for the month, of which \pounds 720 related to direct material, \pounds 3,000 related to direct labour, \pounds 800 related to variable overhead and \pounds 500 related to fixed overhead.
+Allowing flexibility for the lower level of output, there was nevertheless an adverse profit variance of $\mathfrak{L}9,820$ for the month.
+The most serious is the adverse sales margin volume variance of $\mathfrak{L}3,400$.

-The most serious of these is clearly the direct labour variance, where adverse changes in labour rate contributed £1,000 and less efficient working contributed £2,000 to the total £3,000.
+The most serious cost variance is the direct labour variance, where adverse changes in labour rate contributed £1,000 and less efficient working contributed £2,000 to the total £3,000.
 The direct materials cost variance of £720 looks worse when decomposed into an adverse price variance of £1,520 offset partially by a favourable usage variance of £800.
 The variable overhead cost variance of £800 adverse also looks worse when decomposed into an adverse efficiency variance of £1,200, partly offset by a favourable rate variance of £400.
 Overspending on fixed overheads was £500 for the month.